 I am super picky about recommending easy readers and phonics books.
 Why?
 Because so many of them are really terrible.
 Like mind-numbing, not-a-story, insult your child’s intelligence terrible.
 The thing is, it doesn’t have to be that way.
 You can practice phonics and decoding words without killing a child’s interest in reading.
 There are so many GREAT high-quality early reader books.
 Here are my favorite phonics and pre-level 1 book choices for emergent readers in kindergarten and first grade.

-DECODABLE Bob Books are true phonics readers with a focus on phonetic rules and skills.
+DECODABLE Bob Books are a general start to phonics readers with a focus on phonetic rules and skills.
+They are only decodable for the first two sets.

 Bob Books Set 1 – Beginning Readers (12 books)